-Please reach us at mystory@makingherstory.org if you cannot find an answer to your question.
+Please reach us at mystory@makingherstory.org to find out how you can donate to our cause or if you cannot find an answer to your question.

 If you are interested in anonymously educating your judge or family court professional (GAL/minor’s counsel, attorney, custody evaluator, co-parenting therapist, CPS worker, PC, special master or your child’s therapist) about the realities of post-separation abuse and high-conflict custody battles, there is help.
 Yes, this can also be sent to schools (teachers, principal’s and guidance counselors) when requested.